pivotal/docs-tap/install-online/profile.hbs.md

 # Install Tanzu Application Platform package and profiles

-This topic describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository.
+This topic tells you how to install Tanzu Application Platform (commonly known as TAP) packages from your Tanzu Application Platform package repository.

 Before installing the packages, ensure you have: